What is Snapdocs VendorPay?

 - Notary fees for all orders completed and closed during the payment period

-- Snapdocs order fees for all orders completed during the payment period
+- Snapdocs order fees for all orders successfully completed and closed during the payment period

 To learn more about the VendorPay bill cycle, click here!